 Össur’s business model in brief

-Össur manufactures a wide range of prosthetics and bracing & supports solutions with high standards of quality and excellence.
+Össur develops, manufactures, and brings to market a wide range of prosthetics and bracing & supports solutions with high standards of quality.
 These high-end products are developed with the objective to improve the mobility of end-users.
-The products are delivered to the end-users through customers (healthcare providers) who specialize in assisting individuals who suffer from movement impairment. Össur’s products are in the vast majority of cases reimbursed by public or private insurance (payers). Össur makes a significant investment every year in R&D to further advance products and technologies for the benefit of all stakeholders.
+The products are delivered to the end-users through healthcare providers who specialize in assisting individuals who suffer from movement impairment. Össur’s products are in most cases reimbursed by public or private insurance (payers). Össur makes a significant investment every year in R&D to further advance products and technologies for the benefit of all stakeholders.

-End-users include lower and upper extremity amputees who have lost a limb due to, for example, vascular diseases including diabetes, trauma, and cancer. Össur also helps individuals who require support as they may have, for example, developed osteoarthritis in knee or hip ligaments, incurred temporary immobilization, or require enhanced healing after surgery.
+End-users include lower and upper extremity amputees who have lost a limb due to, for example, vascular diseases including diabetes, trauma, and cancer.
+They also include individuals who require support as they may have, for example, developed osteoarthritis in knee or hip ligaments, incurred temporary immobilization, or require enhanced healing after surgery.

 By collaborating closely with the end-users, Össur gains a better understanding of their needs and challenges.
-In turn, Össur helps them to improve their mobility by providing new technologically advanced products to achieve their goals.
+In turn, Össur improves their mobility by providing new technologically advanced products to achieve their goals.
 The involvement with the end-user is not limited to research and development as there is also an aim to provide them with quality services, directly through clinics operated by Össur or indirectly through customer service programs.

 new lower limb amputees per year

 new upper limb amputees per year

 of all new leg amputees are fitted with prosthetic solutions

 is the average age of the amputee population